Shopify/polaris/src/components/Modal/README.md

 #### Do

 - Notification emails will be sent to this address.
+- This can’t be undone.

 #### Don’t

 - You can edit the email address where emails will be sent.
+- Are you sure you want to delete the variant Dark Blue Tee/Small/Silk?
+You cannot reverse this.

 <!-- end -->